wscnd/cloudwalk-tests-software-engineer/README.md

 - [x] Self-kills (do not count as kills).
 - [x] Ensure `total_kills` includes all deaths (player and `<world[Killer_ID=1022]>`).
 - [x] Accurate handling of self-kills and deaths.
-- [ ] Classify Kills by Death Cause.
+- [x] Classify Kills by Death Cause.

 ### Group data

 - [x] Group parsed data by match and output in the specified JSON structure.

 ### Optimization

-- [ ] Reduce processing time using concurrency
+- [?]
+Reduce processing time using concurrency
----

-### Project Structure

-...
-TODO
+  Comment: Didn't notice much difference with small files.